Spaideri/steamcmd-aws-dedicated-server/discord-bot/README.md

 ### 1.1 start
 Starts your game server

-`/steamec2 start server:arma-reforger-server-01`
+`/steamec2 start server:reforger-server-01`

 ### 1.2 stop
 Stops and terminates your game server instance

-`/steamec2 stop server:arma-reforger-server-01`
+`/steamec2 stop server:reforger-server-01`

 ### 1.3 restart
 Terminates the running game server instance and lets autoscaling to start a new instance

-`/steamec2 restart server:arma-reforger-server-01`
+`/steamec2 restart server:reforger-server-01`

+### 1.4 configuration update
+Upload new configuration file and the game server service will restart with your updated configurations

+`/steamec2 configuration update server:reforger-server-01 config-file: reforger.config.json`

 ## 2. Install instructions